20+ Ways to To Make Your House Smell Like Christmas

 scented pine cones

-Every year when we go look at Holiday decor, there are inevitably Scentsicles locally at stores like Micheals and Canadian Tire, or online at Amazon.
+Every year when we go look at Holiday decor, there are inevitably Scentsicles (affiliate link) locally at stores like Micheals and Canadian Tire, or online at Amazon (affiliate link).
 You can buy some that smell like pine cones, fir, or snow berry wreath.
 But sometimes if you’re lucky you can find the cinnamon-scented Scentsicles too!

-I have the basic tutorial to make hot and cold rice bags here.
+It’s very simple to make your own fragrance sachets.
 Instead of filling them with plain rice though, try adding a few drops of your favorite essential oils or fragrance oils to the rice for DIY fragrance sachets.

 If you’re a baker, of course baking Christmas cookies (and other holiday treats) will make your home smell all yummy and Christmassy!